 The Paris Peace Talks were continued on Thursday (October 12) while France herself was protesting at the apparent bombing of her Mission in Hanoi.

-The Paris Peace Talks were continued on Thursday (October 12) while France herself was protesting at the apparent bombing of her Mission in Hanoi.
+Background: The Paris Peace Talks were continued on Thursday (October 12) while France herself was protesting at the apparent bombing of her Mission in Hanoi.
 The United States, has not admitted liability for the incident, in which several North Vietnamese staff were killed and the head of the Mission was badly wounded.
 The Americans pointed out the destruction could have been caused by a North Vietnamese missile fired at their planes.

 Dr Henry Kiasinger, President Nixon's special adviser on Vietnam, flew back to the United States on Thursday to report on his latest negotiations behind the scenes.
 The outcome remained secret, but observers noted that the discussions were the longest consecutive sessions - at least four days - since Dr Kissinger began his secret talks.
 They think peace in Indo-China could be nearer, though one stumbling-block to a settlement is the position of the South Vietnamese President, Nguyen Van Thieu.
 President Nixon supports him, but senator George McGovern, his opponent in the forthcoming Presidential election, has made it clear he would drop President Thieu as part of his plan to end the war.